 And that's it.
 From then on, you can repeat step #3 each time you need to change a setting or manage your home network.
 Alternatively, you can also use the Netgear Nighthawk mobile app.
 I prefer the web interface, however.

 Responsive user interface

-The interface is quite self-explanatory.
-Most people won’t need to go further than the Basic tab.
-It’s where you can view connected clients, set the router’s basic settings, like Wi-Fi names/passwords, guest networks, and so on.
-The Advanced tab is for savvy users who want to customize their home network to the max.
+The interface is relatively self-explanatory.
+Most people won't need to go further than the Basic tab.
+It's where you can view connected clients and set the router's basic settings, like Wi-Fi names/passwords, guest networks, and so on.
+The Advanced tab is for savvy users who want to customize their home network.